Creative Writing MSc

-There is a strong practical element to the programme, helping you develop your creative skills through workshops, presenting your work for peer discussion, and hearing from guest writers and other professionals on the practicalities of life as a writer.
+There is a strong practical element to the programme, helping you develop your creative skills through:

-You’ll also sharpen your critical skills through seminars exploring the particulars of your chosen form and through option courses in literature, helping you move from theoretical considerations to practical applications.
+- option courses in literature, helping you move from theoretical considerations to practical applications

 The programme culminates with the publication of ‘From Arthur’s Seat’, an anthology of student work.

-Literature has been taught here for over 250 years, and today Edinburgh thrives on its designation as the first UNESCO World City of Literature, home to the National Library of Scotland and the Scottish Poetry Library, and a number of celebrated publishing outlets, from Canongate and Polygon, to Luath Press, Birlinn and Mariscat.
+Literature has been taught here for over 250 years, and today Edinburgh thrives on its designation as the first UNESCO World City of Literature.
+The city is home to the National Library of Scotland and the Scottish Poetry Library, and a number of celebrated publishing outlets, from Canongate and Polygon, to Luath Press, Birlinn and Mariscat.
 The University hosts the prestigious James Tait Black Awards, established in 1919 and the oldest literary prizes in Britain.

 There are lots of opportunities to write and share your work, from ‘The Student’, the UK’s oldest student newspaper (founded in 1887 by Robert Louis Stevenson), to The Selkie, which was founded by Creative Writing students in 2018 to showcase work by people who self-identify as underrepresented.